dotnet/source-build/Documentation/planning/arcade-powered-source-build/README.md

      source-build tarball availability, as long as we treat a source-build failure as seriously as a Microsoft build failure.

-2. PR validation.
-Every repo involved in source-build validates source-buildability in its PR validation build.
+2. Every repo involved in source-build validates source-buildability in its **PR validation** build.

+   * **PR validation** builds run on each pull request submitted to a repository, and is typically required to succeed to merge.
+There are also **rolling builds** that run lower-priority and slower tests after each merge.

    * This allows developers and release owners to understand the source-build impact of changes, reducing the frequency the source-build servicing team